pavzel/myRECs/README.md

 ## Features
 ### Existing Features
-The site includes pages: Home, Place details, Editing of place details, Adding a new place, Selecting places, Recommended places, Login, and Help.\
+The site includes pages: Home, Place details, Editing of place details, Adding a new place, Selecting places, Selected places, Recommended places, Login, Signup and Help.\
-Most of them are directly accessible via a menu.
+Most of these pages are directly accessible via a menu.
 The menu is present on top of all pages, as well as a footer on bottom of all pages.
-Besides these standard top menu and bottom footer different pages contain the following.
+Besides these standard top menu and bottom footer, different pages contain the following.

-#### Home page
+#### Home
-(accessible by clicking "Home" in menu or "myRECs" logo in the top left corner):
+(accessible by clicking "Home" in menu or "myRECs" logo in the top left corner)
 1. A carousel with 3 images randomly chosen from all images saved for places with "Users' opinion" higher than +1.
-2. A page title "All places:".
+2. The page title "All places".
 3. Cards for not more than 15 places.
 Each card displays (i) a random image saved for the place, (ii) name of the place, (iii) "Details" button than leads to Place details page for the place, (iv) "Users' opinion".
 4. Pagination buttons for access to all places if number of places in the set is greater than 15.
 "First" button brings directly to the first page.
 "Last" button displays the last page number and brings directly to the last page.
 Middle "button" just indicates the current page number.
 "Previous" reduces the current page number by 1.
 "Next" increases the current page number by 1.
 A button is active only if clicking it can change the current page (e.g. if the current page is the last one then "Next" and "Last" buttons are inactive).

 #### Place details
-(accessible by clicking "Details" button, or place photo, or place name on a place card):
+(accessible by clicking "Details" button, or place photo, or place name on a place card)
 1. A carousel with all images saved by all users for the place.
 2. The place name.
 3. User's own opinion ("my opinion") about the place if it exists and the user is logged in.